bauhausjs/phantom-html2pdf/README.md

 	"html" : "Path to HTML file",
 	"css" : "Path to additional CSS file",
 	"js" : "Path to additional JavaScript file", "runnings" : "Path to runnings file.
-Check further below for explanation."
-}
+Check further below for explanation.", "deleteOnAction" : true/false (Deletes the created temp file once you access it via toBuffer() or toFile()) }
 ````